Case Studies

 New Mexico: This Case Study describes recent reforms in New Mexico related to fines and fees in criminal, traffic, and juvenile cases, including eliminating most fees in adult criminal and traffic cases and all fines and fees in juvenile cases, as well as reforms related to ability to pay and alternative sources of judicial funding.

-Washington: This Case Study describes a number of reforms related to fines and fees in Washington, including eliminating some mandatory fees, identifying alternatives sources of judicial funding, and prohibiting non-restitution fines and fees when an individual is unable to pay.
+Washington: This Case Study describes a number of reforms related to fines and fees in Washington, including eliminating some mandatory fees, identifying alternative sources of judicial funding, and prohibiting non-restitution fines and fees when an individual is unable to pay.